antonbil/DropZone/custom-dropzone-plugin/README.md

 │   └── ovd-manager.js              # Voorbeeld JS voor de 'ovd' manager.
 │   └── (andere JS-bestanden...)
 └── README.md                       # Deze documentatie.
-## Installatie
+## Installation

-1. Plaats de volledige `custom-dropzone-plugin` map in de `/wp-content/plugins/` directory van je WordPress-installatie.
+1. Place the entire `custom-dropzone-plugin` directory into the `/wp-content/plugins/` directory of your WordPress installation.
-2. Ga naar het "Plugins" scherm in je WordPress-dashboard.
+2. Go to the "Plugins" screen in your WordPress dashboard.
-3. Zoek "Custom DropZone Uploader" in de lijst en klik op "Activeren".
+3. Find "Custom DropZone Uploader" in the list and click "Activate".
-4. Zorg ervoor dat het `config/dropzones.json` bestand bestaat en correct is geformatteerd.
+4. Ensure that the `config/dropzones.json` file exists and is correctly formatted.

-## Configuratie (`dropzones.json`)
+## Configuration (`dropzones.json`)

-Dit is het hart van de plugin.
-Het is een array van JSON-objecten, waarbij elk object een complete dropzone-instantie (uploader + manager) definieert.
+This is the heart of the plugin.
+It is an array of JSON objects, where each object defines a complete dropzone instance (uploader + manager).

-### Basisstructuur
+### Basic Structure

 [
     {